open-sauced/intro/09-glossary.md

 Merging is the process of combining changes from one branch into another.
 When a pull request is accepted and merged, the changes made in the pull request become part of the main codebase.

+## Markdown

+A language used to display text and other non-coding languages.
+Check out our Style Guide in our Pizza Verse repo!